mavlink/mavlink-devguide/en/guide/xml_schema.md

   - `name`: Name of the field (used in code).
   - [enum](#enum) (optional): Name of an `enum` defining possible values of the field (e.g. `MAV_BATTERY_CHARGE_STATE`).
   - `units` (optional): The units for message `field`s that take numeric values (not enums).
 These are defined in the [schema](https://github.com/ArduPilot/pymavlink/blob/master/generator/mavschema.xsd) (search on _name="SI_Unit"_)
+  - `multiplier` (optional) - Multiply by this value to get the unscaled original value.
+    Allowed values are defined in the [schema](https://github.com/ArduPilot/pymavlink/blob/master/generator/mavschema.xsd) (search on `name="factor"`).
+    For example, [GPS_STATUS](../messages/common.md#GPS_STATUS) is a value in degrees (0-360) sent in a byte field (0-255).
+    To get the original value, scale by multiplying the value with the multiplier (`360/256`).
+    This is currently only used for values where scaling is not encoded in the `units`.
   - `display` (optional): This should be set as `display="bitmask"` for bitmask fields (hint to ground station that enum values must be displayed as checkboxes).
   - `print_format` (optional): TBD.
   - `default` (optional): TBD.
+  - `increment` - Allowed increments for the increment value.
+  - `minValue` - Minimum value for field.
+  - `maxValue` - Maximum value for the field.
   - `instance`: If `true`, this indicates that the message contains the information for a particular sensor or battery (e.g. Battery 1, Battery 2, etc.) and that this field indicates which sensor.
 Default is `false`.

     > **Note** This field allows a recipient automatically associate messages for a particular sensor and plot them in the same series.